Tyrannotitan: Description

+Tyrannotitan was a large reptile, reaching 11.6 m in length and 6–7.4 MT in body mass.
+Its vertebral column is extensively pneumatized, with pneumatic openings in the dorsal and caudal vertebrae resembling those of Giganotosaurus and Mapusaurus.
+More unusually, Tyrannotitan shows a pneumatic hiatus in the anterior sacral region, a gap in the invasive pneumaticity of different portions of the vertebral column that were pneumatized by independent segments of the respiratory system (air sacs or their diverticula).
+Such gaps are most commonly observed in juvenile individuals, whose skeletal pneumaticity has not yet fully developed.

+The scapulocoracoid is fused, and much better developed than that of Giganotosaurus carolinii, yet the arm is very small.
+Most of the shaft of the scapula is missing.
 The acromion curves about 90 degrees from the shaft axis, making it look vaguely tyrannosaurid-like.
 Whether the sharp difference between taxa is due to evolution or sexual dimorphism in poorly sampled populations of both species, has not been determined (the latter seems unlikely).
 A proximal caudal has a very tall neural spine (about twice the height of its centrum, judging by the figure).
 The base of the orbital fenestra is a notch of nearly 90 degrees into the body of the jugal, which contrasts with the rounded base restored for Giganotosaurus and agrees with Carcharodontosaurus favorably.
 The denticles on its teeth are "chisel-like", and are virtually identical to those of other carcharodontosaurids in having a wrinkled enamel surface, heavily serrated mesial and distal carinae, and labiolingually compressed (laterally flattened) crowns.
 The femur of the paratype specimen is 1.4 m long according to Novas et al. Canale et al. recover Tyrannotitan as deeply nested within the tribe Giganotosaurini as its most basal member.
 Characteristics that unite the Giganotosaurini include the presence of a postorbital process on the jugal with a wide base, and a derived femur with a weak fourth trochanter and a shallow broad extensor groove at the distal end.